When it comes to WiFi modules and development boards for IoT projects, developers, manufacturers, and hobbyists have plenty to choose from.

 IoT WiFi Network Processor: CC3100

 Texas Instruments CC3100 is a self-contained network processor and power management subsystem to add WiFi capability to any MCU.
-The network processor includes WiFi internet on-chip and dedicated ARM MCU that completely offloads the host MCU.
+The network processor includes WiFi internet on-chip and a dedicated ARM MCU that completely offloads the host MCU.

 The WiFi network processor also includes: